-- Solutions with dynamic reactive power capability must, prior to commissioning, submit a dynamic (Root mean Square - RMS) model and an electromagnetic transient (EMT) model in accordance with Grid Code PC.A.5.3 or PC.A.5.4 as appropriate.
-Solutions with dynamic reactive power capability must also submit models in compliance with PC.A.5.8 when applicable. - The ESO may accept an open RMS model (i.e., transfer functions visible with no encryption on any block diagrams, equations or macros and not contain DLL code or requiring set up script to function) produced in DIgSILENT PowerFactory in a software version that is agreeable between the ESO and the provider. - The provider must submit an EMT model in a software that is agreeable between the ESO and the provider 3 months before the Scheduled Commercial Operations date.
-Any model submitted should be in line with PC.A.9.4 and PC.A.9.6.
-Furthermore, the model must be accepted by the ESO. - 4.
-The model should be expected to be shared with the relevant TO. - 5.
-The provider will submit a Performance Chart in accordance with Grid Code OC2.4.2.1.
+- Solutions without dynamic reactive power capability must, prior to commissioning, submit a Root Mean Square - RMS model with all relevant electrical parameters, including saturation characteristics when applicable. - 2.
+Solutions with dynamic reactive power capability must, prior to commissioning, submit a dynamic (Root Mean Square RMS) model and an Electromagnetic Transient (EMT) model in accordance with Grid Code PC.A.5.3 or PC.A.5.4 as appropriate. - 2.1.
+The ESO may accept an open RMS model (i.e., transfer functions visible with no encryption on any block diagrams, equations or macros and not contain DLL code or requiring set up script to function) produced in DIgSILENT PowerFactory in a software version that is agreeable between the ESO and the provider. - 2.2.
+The EMT model must be submitted in a software that is agreeable between the ESO and the provider 3 months before the Scheduled Commercial Operations date.
+Any model submitted should be in line with PC.A.9.4 and PC.A.9.6. - 2.3.
+Solutions with Grid Forming Capability must submit models in compliance with PC.A.5.8 when applicable. - 2.4.
+The provider must submit a Performance Chart in accordance with Grid Code OC2.4.2.1. - 3.
+All models must be accepted by the ESO. - 4.
+All models should be expected to be shared with the relevant TO.